-Our paper has examined three arguments about the long-term prospects of vocationally trained workers.
+prospects of vocationally trained workers.
 A first argument expects them to keep and extend their initial labour market advantage over the life course.
 A second argument presumes that vocational skills become more quickly obsolete than skills obtained in general education, leading vocationally trained workers to fall behind those with general education.
 A third argument expects very similar labour market outcomes by types of education once heterogeneity of vocational degrees and selection into tracks are accounted for.

 Our analysis does not designate a clear winner among these three arguments.
 With respect to employment, our findings support the first thesis.
-In Switzerland, vocational training is associated with a substantial employment advantage at the beginning of the career for men, but not for women.
+In Switzerland, vocational training is associated with a substantial employment advantage at the beginning of the career for men, but less so for women.
 Contrary to the idea that vocationally trained workers are outpaced by structural change, we find that their employment rates remain high over the entire career and do not fall beneath those of workers with general education - contrary to what Hanushek et al. (2017) find for their small cross-sectional samples.
 Moreover, our analysis shows no systematic differences across birth cohorts and suggests that the labour market prospect of vocational relative to general education has not deteriorated over time.
 While these finding may be specific to Switzerland and its context of low unemployment, Forster et al. (2016) show that the age-employment curves of vocationally trained workers vary little across OECD countries.

 Results are different for earnings, where our findings support the second argument.
 Men, but not women, with upper-secondary general education struggle with a slower start in the labour market.
 However, once they launch their career, their wage curves are steeper than for vocationally trained workers.
-As a result, there is a reversal of fortunes between the two educational groups as workers with general education earn higher work income from their thirties onwards, regardless whether one looks at hourly or annual earnings.
+As a result, there is a reversal of fortunes between the two educational groups as both men and women with general education earn higher work income from their thirties onwards, regardless whether one looks at hourly or annual earnings.

 A final result worth noting relates to gender differences: the nexus between education and labour market outcomes looks different for men than women.
-It is standard practice in labour economics to limit analyses to men and then extrapolate these results to the entire population (e.g. Hanushek et al. 2017: 52, Malamud and Pop-Eleches 2010: 44).
+It is standard practice in labour economics to limit analyses to men and then extrapolate these results to the entire population (e.g. Hanushek et al., 2017: 52; Malamud & Pop-Eleches, 2010: 44).
 This is misleading with respect to the labour market outcomes associated with vocational education.
 While vocationally trained men have a significant employment advantage in early careers over men with general education, this is not the case for vocationally trained women.
 This result is consistent with the finding by Forster et al. (2016) that the early-career advantage of vocational education reverses faster into a disadvantage for women than men.

 Why would vocational education be more instrumental for men than women?
-Vocational education was originally devised to train craftsmen and is thus still more relevant to, and possibly of higher quality in, traditionally male- than female-dominated occupations (OECD 2012: 53).
+Vocational education was originally devised to train craftsmen and is thus still more relevant to, and possibly more rewarding in, traditionally male- than female-dominated occupations (Murphy & Oesch, 2016).
 In addition, skills learnt in firm-based vocational training are more specific and thus less well portable from one firm to another.
 This smaller portability of specific skills may make vocational education less attractive to women who plan to interrupt their career in order to raise a family.
-Likewise, if employers anticipate that more women than men quit their job for family reasons, they will be less inclined to invest into the job-specific skills of their female than their male employees (Esteve-Abe 2005: 190).
+Likewise, if employers anticipate that more women than men quit their job for family reasons, they will be less inclined to invest into the job-specific skills of their female employees (Estévez-Abe, 2005: 190).